thyarles/pdf-outliner/README.md

     Server on port 3000
     ```

+## Healthy check

+Use this as container healthy check.

-3. Test if API is ready [use this as container healthy check]
+1. To check if the API is healthy
     ```bash
     $ curl -f localhost:3000/ping
     ### OUTPUT ###
-    {"response":"pong"}
+    {"message":"pong","success":true,"time":0}
     ```

+## How to test

-4. Test a real API call
+1. Test a failed API call
     ```bash
     $ curl -X POST localhost:3000/pdf-outliner -d file=test.pdf
     ### OUTPUT ###
     {"message":"file not found","success":false,"time":0}
     ```

-5. Add a `test.pdf` file on `NODE_IN_FOLDER` and call the API again
+2. Add a `test.pdf` file on `NODE_IN_FOLDER` and test a successful API call
     ```bash
     $ curl -X POST localhost:3000/pdf-outliner -d file=test.pdf
     ### OUTPUT ###
     {"message":"/tmp/pdf-outliner/output/test.pdf","success":true,"time":1.606}
     ```

-6. Check if the file was really created
+3. Check if the file was created as expected
     ```bash
     $ ls -lh /tmp/pdf-outliner/*
     ### OUTPUT ###